btelles/code-of-conduct/code_of_conduct.md

 The Short Version
 -----------------

-RailsBridge is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
-We do not tolerate harassment of conference participants in any form.
+RailsBridge is dedicated to providing a harassment-free workshop experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+We do not tolerate harassment of workshop participants in any form.

 All communication should be appropriate for a professional audience including people of many different backgrounds.
-Sexual language and imagery is not appropriate for any conference venue, including talks.
+Sexual language and imagery is not appropriate for any workshop venue, including talks.

 Be kind to others.
 Do not insult or put down other attendees.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for RailsBridge.

-Attendees violating these rules may be asked to leave the conference without a refund at the sole discretion of the conference organizers.
+Attendees violating these rules may be asked to leave the workshop without a refund at the sole discretion of the workshop organizers.

 Thank you for helping make this a welcoming, friendly event for all.